 One Man Party: Mag is easily the strongest character.
 The other characters levels will appropriate to what level you are, but Mag always seems to have the edge in strength.

 Only in It for the Money: If you do a mission with just Mag and Linear, your entire win bonus goes straight into your pocket.
 If Gre is in your party, he'll make you use 30% of your bonus to pay towards your debt (which you should do anyway so you're not losing anything) and after it's paid off, he'll never make you do anything with your money again.
-Chain, on the other hand, takes 30% of your bonus for herself, and Pepper takes 60%!
-The worst part, you never get this money back to you, so it's basically losing massive chunks of change for having people in your party!
-When you net 100,000 in the game (which is sizeable money) and then Pepper takes 60,000, that's a massive loss!
+Chain, on the other hand, takes 30% of your bonus for herself, and Pepper takes 60%.
+The worst part, you never get this money back, so it's basically losing massive chunks of change for having people in your party.
+If you were to net an incredible 100,000 in the game and had Pepper in your party, you lose 60,000.
 The worst part: bonuses are a one time thing, going back and beating the dungeon again means nothing, the money is gone.
+You'd think they'd have it at least available for item purchase but nope, Mag's gotta spend his cash on Naolin's and Red Viper.
+It pretty much makes it not worth taking them at all for any stage, or swapping them out just at the boss fight for either Gre, or just Mag and Linear.
+It doesn't matter anyways, they scale to your level and gain TP for fights despite being back home.

 Thriving Ghost Town: There's only about 10 NPC's and the majority are useless.
 Except for the shop owner, upgrade shop, missions, and appraisal, everyone else does nothing whatsoever except talk about totally irrelevant things or mention stuff you already know.